Boston Whaler 13

 Whaler 13 Hull and Interior

-This particular whaler I picked up had a fairly solid hull and the transom is in excellent condition.
+This 13 footer I picked up had a fairly solid hull and the transom is in excellent condition.
 Having a solid hull and transom on any 1966 boat is nothing short of a miracle.
 The interior was another story.
 There was some delamination in the bow area, which seems to be fairly common on these boats.

 1988 Johnson 40hp

 This boat came with a 1988 Johnson 40hp outboard.
 I’ve yet to see whether this motor is salvageable or not.
 The teraflex steering rod is stuck in the tilt tube.
 As if that isn’t enough, the tilt tube itself is stuck with the engine in the raised position.
 I’ll have to solve those two issues before I attempt to start it.
 Starting it will be a challenge as well since the previous owner lost the key to the ignition switch.
 If I can get it started I’ll do a compression test and go from there.

 I’ve done a significant amount of work on this motor and it is running decently now.
 You can read on all the work I’ve done here: 40HP Johnson Restoration

 I have decided to not use the Johnson.
 I’ve opted for a newer (97) Yamaha two stroke.
 The key decision being that the Yamaha has power tilt and trim and the Johnson does not.

 The Restoration Project

 Overall this looks to be a promising project.
 I’ve already researched what I need to do for the boat itself.
 I’ll be using epoxy resins for this project.
 These resins are extremely versatile in both fiberglass repair as well as filling in voids.
 The interior will be primed and painted with a marine grade polyurethane paint.
 I plan on finishing the hull with a sealer and a two part polyurethane paint using the roll and tip method.